 Speed determines how fast content uploads, so if you're torrenting or streaming, you want the speed to be somewhat identical to your regular internet speed.
 Since a VPN encrypts your data, it usually takes a bit longer to send your data back and forth, which can slow down your connection.
 However, if your ISP deliberately slows down your connection (also known as throttling) a VPN might increase your internet speed.
 Testing a VPN is somewhat pointless because new servers pop up and affect speed.
 Your speed can also differ according to your location, so your speed test might not match ours.
 Having said that, we tested the speed in numerous locations to provide you with the average.

-HMA provides you with over 1,000 servers in more than 200 countries around the world.
+HMA provides you with over 1080 servers in more than 210 countries around the world, including the Middle East and Africa — regions that most other VPNs neglect.
 This gives you a wider selection than what most top-tier VPNs offer.
-HMA has a handful of servers in smaller countries, whereas larger countries (like the UK) have much wider physical and virtual server selections.
-A small choice of servers in one country makes it bad for accessing geo-restricted content, as the VPN connections are easier to recognize and block.
+HMA has a handful of servers in smaller countries, whereas larger countries (like the UK) have wide selections of physical and virtual city-level servers.
+A high number of city-level servers typically means fewer users connecting to the same server at once, and this lack of overcrowding allows reliably high speeds.

-Virtual servers can improve your connection speeds and help you access geo-restricted content in countries that are unreachable with a physical server.
+This massive network of servers is possible because HMA has plenty of virtual servers.
+These virtual locations can improve your connection speeds and help you access geo-restricted content in countries that are unreachable with a physical server.
 However, using a virtual server means that your connection might go through other countries and slow down your speeds.

 Throughout my tests, HMA’s app showed if I was currently connected to a virtual server but didn’t show this information on the server location list.
 The app also didn’t always tell me what country connection was routed through when I used virtual server locations.